beckbw/TACC-LSC-Training/Workshops/MDACC/2015-08-14/README.md

 ### Course Objectives

-**This course is designed to introduce skills required to perform computational research in the life sciences.**
-* An overview of different compute and storage resources are described, with a focus on those available at TACC or Host Institutions.
- * Students will learn and practice commands in a Linux terminal, the text editor VIM, and basic shell scripting.
- * The workshop will also cover essential topics for the life sciences in high performance computing including environment variables, modules, and batch job submission.
-* **Intended Audience**
- * This ~3-hour workshop is intended for people who have little to no experience with a command line interface, but intend to use a Linux workstation or HPC cluster for life science research.
+This workshop is designed to introduce skills required to perform computational research in the life sciences.
+First, an overview of different compute and storage resources are described, with a focus on those available at TACC or MD Anderson.
+Students will learn and practice commands in a Linux terminal, the text editor VIM, and basic shell scripting.
+The workshop will also cover essential topics for the life sciences in high performance computing including environment variables, modules, and batch job submission.
+This ~3-hour workshop is intended for people who have little to no experience with a command line interface, but intend to use a Linux workstation or HPC cluster for life science research.

-This course is divided into five modules:
+This workshop is divided into five modules:

  1. Overview of Compute and Storage Resources (15 min)
  2. Linux Command Line Basics (45 min)